adityasolanki205/ML-Model-Deployment-Using-Dataflow/.ipynb_checkpoints/README-checkpoint.md

     2. Create a Storage Bucket in asia-east1 by the name batch-pipeline-testing.

+    3. Copy the machine learning model in the bucket cd ML-Model-Deployment-Using-Dataflow gsutil cp Selected_model.pkl gs://batch-pipeline-testing/

-    3. Copy the data file in the cloud Bucket using the below commad cd ML-Model-Deployment-Using-Dataflow/data gsutil cp clean_customer_data.csv gs://batch-pipeline-testing/
+    4. Copy the data file in the cloud Bucket using the below commad cd ML-Model-Deployment-Using-Dataflow/data gsutil cp clean_customer_data.csv gs://batch-pipeline-testing/

-    4. Create a Dataset in asia-east1 by the name GermanCredit
+    5. Create a Dataset in asia-east1 by the name GermanCredit

-    5. Create a table in GermanCredit dataset by the name GermanCreditTable
+    6. Create a table in GermanCredit dataset by the name GermanCreditTable

-    6. Install Apache Beam on the SDK using below command sudo pip3 install apache_beam[gcp] sudo pip3 install joblib sudo pip3 install sklearn
+    7. Install Apache Beam on the SDK using below command sudo pip3 install apache_beam[gcp] sudo pip3 install joblib sudo pip3 install sklearn

-    7. Run the command and see the magic happen: python3 ml-pipeline.py \
+    8. Run the command and see the magic happen: python3 ml-pipeline.py \
      --runner DataFlowRunner \
      --project <Project Name> \